txthinking/brook/README.md

 - **--udpTimeout**="": time (s) (default: 0)

-- **--udpovertcp**: UDP over TCP

 ## wsserver

-Run as brook wsserver, both TCP and UDP, it will start a standard http server and websocket server
+Start a brook wsserver that supports tcp and udp.
+It opens a standard http server and a websocket server

-- **--blockCIDR4List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_cidr4.txt

-- **--blockCIDR6List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_cidr6.txt

-- **--blockDomainList**="": One domain per line, suffix match mode. https://, http:// or local file absolute path.
-Like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_domain.txt

-- **--blockGeoIP**="": Block IP by Geo country code, such as US
+- **--blockCIDR4List**="": This option will be removed in a future version, please use the global option instead

+- **--blockCIDR6List**="": This option will be removed in a future version, please use the global option instead

+- **--blockDomainList**="": This option will be removed in a future version, please use the global option instead

+- **--blockGeoIP**="": This option will be removed in a future version, please use the global option instead

+- **--example**: Show a minimal example of usage

 - **--listen, -l**="": Listen address, like: ':80'